Part 6: Using Terrain, Chains, and Constellations

 Height Above Ground represents the height of Test Team's antenna if you were analyzing communication devices.

-Using the terrain mask constraint
+Using a terrain mask constraint

 Use the terrain mask constraint in your analysis.
 The STK application constrains access to the object to which access is being calculated by any terrain data in the line of sight.
 The terrain mask constraint determines instantaneous visibility based on detecting intersections of the instantaneous line of sight with the terrain surface.